 Modified Financial Summary Profile¾5 Years: This report is similar to the profile reports available under “Financial Company Search” for the state of the user requesting the report.
 It is limited to those companies filing a property, life, health, fraternal or title annual statement;

-Confirmed Complaints Index Report¾5 Years: This reports lists the index, complaint share, complaint count, U.S. market share and premiums written for the specified company for a five-year period.
+Confirmed Complaints Index Report¾5 Years: This report lists the index, complaint share, complaint count, U.S. market share and premiums written for the specified company for a five-year period.
 The complaint index report allows the user to select policy types, instead of including all policy types;

 Regulatory Actions Report¾5 Years: The Regulatory Information Retrieval System (RIRS) contains regulatory actions taken by participating departments of insurance.
 A summary of the RIRS information appears below the identifying demographic information.
 The actions are listed in reverse chronological order from the “Action Date;”